 These Roasted Black Bean Sweet Potato Cakes melt in your mouth and are crunchy at the same time.
 They are wonderful either as a side dish or an entrée.
 This recipe consists of only four ingredients—roasted black beans, sweet potato, red onion, and tapioca (or coconut) flour.

-These Roasted Black Bean Sweet Potato Cakes are my entry for this month’s Go Ahead Honey It’s Gluten Free event.
+These naturally gluten-free Roasted Black Bean Sweet Potato Cakes are my entry for this month’s Go Ahead Honey It’s Gluten Free event.
 As I recently announced, I’m hosting this time around and the theme is “When You’re Grain Free and Feeling Like A Nut, But Don’t Eat Tree Nuts or Peanuts!”

 As I was trying to think of a recipe for this event, I thought of my Simple Roasted Chickpeas (Garbanzo Beans) because they are wonderfully crunchy and full of flavor.
 I had a vision of some veggie-based egg-free cakes in my head and was trying to decide on what would “bind” best and what would offer the right crunchy flavor without nuts.

 The roasted black beans by themselves are not much to look at, but they are delicious, especially combined with these other ingredients in this recipe, which is not only gluten free, grain free, tree nut free, and peanut free, but also free of the rest of the top 8 allergens and vegan as well.
 Note that if you don’t eat black beans, the Roasted Chickpea Sweet Potato Cakes are still tasty and very attractive with their light golden orange color.

 Whether you’re a blogger or reader, please submit your grain-free, tree nut-free, and peanut-free recipe to Go Ahead Honey It’s Gluten Free!